albertllousas/dependency-inversion-principle-explained/readme.md

 ### benefits

-- The most important benefit of this pattern is that we can achieve loosely coupled architectures.
+- The most important benefit of this pattern is that we can achieve loosely coupled architectures and domain isolation.
 - It enables the core of our software, the important stuff, to endure and survive the frequent changes in the more volatile lower level modules, like databases, schemas or frameworks.
 - It protects us from a ripple effect from changes inside low level modules.
 - Independent of any external influence: Your business rules, your domain simply won’t know anything at all about the outside world.
-It will be easy to swap any dependency withouth
+It will be easy to swap any dependency.
 - Testability: Your core can be tested without the UI, Database or framework It is however not an easy principle to apply.
 It requires thought and discipline to apply it correctly and consistently.
 But the benefits far outweighs the effort required.